Vimaser/MiniWheelEmporium/README.md

 - Develop a Cart.js component.
 - Implement functionality to view items in the cart, update quantities, remove items, and proceed to checkout.

+// Working on the Shopping cart.
+Passing the prop etc.
+// Done, ran into some issues parsing, inifinteloop, all that fun stuff
+// It's fixed, but still testing.
+Went with a cartcontext to save state.
+// Still need to refactor some code and remove redudant code.
+// Won't move to done till Checkout page implimenation is done and further testing.

 10. Checkout Page